Arquisoft/Agents_i2a/README.md

 	Now the application is running if all it's correct.

 **3. Run the database**
 Open command prompt int the bin folder where you have MongoDB, the path will be similar to this
 	> ~\MongoDB\Server\3.6\bin
 Execute:
 	> mongod.exe --dbpath <your database path>
 Replace <your database path> with the path to the directory where you want to create your database.

 **4. Insert JSON documents in MongoDB database**
-	4.1 Open command prompt int the bin folder where you have MongoDB, the path will be similar to this
+Open command prompt int the bin folder where you have MongoDB, the path will be similar to this
 	> ~\MongoDB\Server\3.6\bin
-	4.2 Execute the following command:
+Execute the following command:
-		> mongoimport --db <your database name> --collection <your collection name> --file <you file name>.json 4.3 You can check that the document has been added to the database by running Robomongo and going to the corresponding collection.
+	> mongoimport --db <your database name> --collection <your collection name> --file <you file name>.json You can check that the document has been added to the database by running Robomongo and going to the corresponding collection.

 Notes: MongoDB stores documents in collections.
 Collections are analogous to tables in relational databases.

-**5. Start using the application
+**5. Start using the application**
 Open http://localhost:8080/ on you navigator and login to use the application.

 # More information